 Tandridge District Council is a local government organisation located in Surrey, England, approximately 40 miles south of London.
 It oversees everything from housing services (think: managing rental payments, repair services, housing advice), to environmental concerns (air quality, pest control, light and noise pollution), business licensing, parks and open spaces, and more for the 82,000+ people living in its towns, villages, and neighborhoods.
-“Delivering services that deliver immediate, tangible benefits for our residents keeps our communities thriving,” said Elaine Jackson, Director of Transformation for Tandridge District Council.
+“Delivering services that deliver immediate, tangible benefits for our residents keeps our communities thriving,” said Elaine Jackson, Interim Director of Transformation for Tandridge District Council.
 “And thriving communities are critical to the health and prosperity of our nation, so our work is quite significant.”

 The Council is celebrating the beginning of a transformation journey – starting with the very foundation – which is no small feat given the current trends impacting UK local councils.